 Cost of SR-22 insurance in Texas

-SR-22 is a certificate, which typically costs around $15-$25, but is only necessary because a severe infraction on your driving record resulted in a suspension or revocation of your license.
+SR-22 is a certificate, which incurs a nominal fee, but is only necessary if a severe infraction on your driving record resulted in a suspension or revocation of your license.
 Because of this “SR-22 insurance” is better understood as rates that reflect the infraction.

-Consider the numerous traffic violations, the DUI or accident you caused that led to your license being suspended.
-These incidents are added to your driving record and typically remain there for two years in Texas.
+Consider the numerous traffic violations, the DUI or accident caused that lead to a license being suspended.
+These incidents are added to the driver record and typically remain there for two years in Texas.

-In addition to the cost of the SR-22 certificate, and a probable insurance rate increase, you’ll also need to pay a $100 license reinstatement fee to the Texas Department of Public Safety.
+In addition to the cost of the SR-22 insurance coverage, and a probable insurance rate increase, you’ll also likely need to pay a $100 license reinstatement fee to the Texas Department of Public Safety.